Jordan Peele: Personal life

-Through his mother, Lucinda Williams, Peele is descended from the colonial Woodhull family, whose members include Brigadier General Nathaniel Woodhull and Culper Ring Spy Abraham Woodhull (the latter of whom is his first cousin, 8 times removed).
+Through his mother, Lucinda Williams, Peele is descended from the colonial Woodhull family, whose members include Brigadier General Nathaniel Woodhull and Culper Ring Spy Abraham Woodhull (the latter of whom is his first cousin, eight times removed).

 Peele began dating Chelsea Peretti in 2013.
 They became engaged in November 2015, and Peretti announced in April 2016 that she and Peele had eloped.
-They have a son named Beaumont (born July 1, 2017).
+They have a son (b.
+2017).